 When you are injured at work, it could result in losses such as medical expenses and loss of income while you recover.
-Under Georgia law, you have the right to claim compensation for these losses from your employer if the injury occurred while you were fulfilling work-related duties.
+Under Georgia law, you have the right to claim compensation for these losses from your employer after reporting a work-related injury in Buford.

 Employers are generally required to have insurance to cover the cost of workers compensation claims.
 However, it is important to follow the correct process in Buford reporting a work-related injury and filing a claim.

 Contact Workers Compensation Lawyer Coalition in Buford, Georgia to find out how to report a work-related injury or file a claim.